Riemannian metrics on differentiable stacks: The stack perspective

 \subsection{Tubular neighborhoods and stacky Ehresmann}

-A first natural application of metrics on stacks is to the construction of tubular neighborhoods of substacks.
-To do this, we first need to show that the local linear model (normal bundle) of a stack around an embedded stack is well-defined.
+A natural application of metrics on stacks is the construction of tubular neighborhoods of substacks.
+We first need to show that the local linear model (normal bundle) of a stack around an embedded stack is well-defined.
 This is a consequence of the following proposition.

 \begin{proposition} Let $\phi:\tilde G\to G$ be a Morita fibration, let $S\subset M$ be a saturated embedded submanifold, and let $\tilde S=\phi^{-1}(S)$.
 Then the induced map $\overline{\d\phi}:\nu(\tilde G_{\tilde S})\to \nu(G_S)$ is a Morita fibration. \end{proposition}